kinged007/telegram-summarizer/README.md

 This script connects to specific Telegram channels/groups, collects the last messages from a predefined number of days, then compiles them into a prompt for an LLM (Large Language Model).
 The AI-generated summary can then be displayed in the console and/or sent to designated Telegram channels.

+## ✨ Features

+- 🤖 **AI-Powered Summaries**: Leverages modern LLMs to create concise, intelligent summaries of Telegram conversations
+- 📱 **Multi-Channel Support**: Collect messages from multiple Telegram channels, groups, and topics in a single run
+- 📊 **Progress Tracking**: Beautiful progress bars show real-time status of message collection and processing
+- 📝 **Customizable Prompts**: Tailor summaries with custom instructions or predefined templates
+- 🔄 **Job Templates**: Create and run predefined configurations for recurring summarization tasks
+- 📅 **Automation Ready**: Easily schedule with cron jobs or launchd for regular summaries
+- 📤 **Flexible Output**: View summaries in the console or send them directly to Telegram channels
+- 📈 **Cost Tracking**: Monitor token usage and costs for each LLM request
+- 🧪 **Mock Mode**: Test functionality without making actual API calls
+- 📊 **Detailed Logging**: Comprehensive logging system for troubleshooting
+- 👤 **Username Resolution**: Support for Telegram usernames and the 'me' entity for easier chat identification

 ## How It Works

 The script follows this workflow: